DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [Sealos Cloud Operating System Officially Released](https://mp.weixin.qq.com/s/s9SjjnNNZG_OPh9ciEiXDA)

     Sealos is a cloud operating system distribution with Kubernetes as the kernel.
-It ditches traditional cloud computing architectures in a cloud-native way, enabling organizations to use the cloud as simply as they would a personal computer.
+It ditches traditional cloud computing architectures in a cloud native way, enabling organizations to use the cloud as simply as they would a personal computer.
 With Sealos, you can run any Kubernetes-compatible application; run a nginx demo on Sealos in 30 seconds that automatically scales; start a variety of databases in 30 seconds, connect directly to databases on your business system intranet; launch your business directly in any programming language you write, and more.

 - [ServiceNow Releases Unified Query Language Lightstep UQL, Extending the Visibility of Kubernetes Applications](https://lightstep.com/blog/announcing-the-lightstep-unified-query-language)